 Fraser fir is a uniformly pyramid-shaped tree which reaches a maximum height of about 80 feet and a diameter of 1-1.5 feet.
 Strong branches are turned slightly upward which gives the tree a compact appearance.

 The combination of form, needle retention, dark blue-green color, pleasant scent and excellent shipping characteristics has led to Fraser fir being a most popular Christmas tree species.

-A popular option is to choose a select precut tree.
-Each year, we bring in a selection of Fraser Firs, White Pine and Scotch pine from Wisconsin.
-We are fresh tree people, so we are very picky about what precut trees we sell.
-We want our precuts as fresh as we can get them.
-Our customers tell us they are very pleased with their trees.
+Each year we bring in a selection of Fraser Firs and Scotch pine from Wisconsin.
+We are all about fresh trees so we are very picky about what pre-cut trees we sell.
+We want our pre-cuts as fresh as we can get them.
+Our customers tell us they are very pleased with their trees from Wisconsin.